 Even with all of the above work managed and out of the way, you still won’t see any returns from your property business until you secure the right renter.
 This is going to cost you additional hours and income in the form of marketing spend, screening services, property upgrades, and turn costs.

-Investors who have been around the block a property or two before their first purchase know that they can skip the work involved with this step by jumping straight to a turnkey investment.
+Investors who have been around the block of a property or two before their first purchase know that they can skip the work involved with this step by jumping straight to a turnkey investment.
 However, finding the right turnkey property requires you to return to stage one with additional research into the right property management company to manage your investment.

 The Third Stage: You’ve Got a Paying Renter—for Now